xiaoqiangheye/xiaoqiangheye.github.io/_pages/about.md

 Aside from academics, I am interested in movies, food, musicals, and cooking.

-If you wise to collaborate please contact me.
-Also, if you are undergrad or master students looking for research of programming languages, and verifications with me and my advisor, you may also contact me.
+If you are undergrad or master students looking for research of programming languages and verifications with me and my advisor, please contact me.

 ## TAed